Pakistani children rescued from a broken cable car say they repeatedly feared they would die

 “I had heard stories about miracles, but I saw a miraculous rescue happening with my own eyes,” said 15-year-old Osama Sharif, one of those rescued.

-Osama was headed to school on Tuesday to receive the results of his final exam, when the cable snapped.
+Osama was headed to school on Tuesday to receive the results of his final exam when one of the cables snapped.

 “We suddenly felt a jolt, and it all happened so suddenly that we thought all of us are going to die,” he said in a telephone interview.